monojack/graphql-normalizr/README.md

 Normalize GraphQL responses for persisting in the client cache/state.

 > Not related, in any way, to [normalizr](https://github.com/paularmstrong/normalizr), just shamelessly piggybacking on it's popularity.
-Alos, "normaliz**E**r" is taken...
+Also, "normaliz**E**r" is taken...

 **TL;DR**: Transforms: